 On a Personal Note

-Having grown up between the mountains by the fjords of Western Norway, Runar loves nature – particularly mountains.
+Having grown up by a fjord in Western Norway, Runar feels unwell when he is removed from nature – particularly when far away from mountains.

 Runar likes listening to classical music, opera, bluegrass, Celtic and 1920s big band music.
-He plays the tin whistle, the flute, the button accordion and occasionally the piano – though the sound he produces strongly suggests that he should pay close attention to his day job.
+He plays the tin whistle, the flute, the button accordion and occasionally the piano – though the sound produced strongly suggests he ought pay close attention to his day job.